Tin stabilizers in the vinyl industry: Environmental performance agreement overview

 Performance results

-The first, second and third consolidated annual reports were submitted by VIC to ECCC covering the period of April 1, 2020 to March 31, 2023.
+All consolidated annual reports to date were submitted by the VIC to ECCC covering the period of April 1, 2020 to March 31, 2024.
 These reports indicate that all participating facilities have fully implemented the practices as outlined in the guideline.

 Consolidated annual reports focus on the proper handling, storage and use of tin stabilizers, waste containing tin stabilizers, the handling of empty packaging, record keeping and any significant changes which have occurred at the facilities since the facility was last verified (whether under a former or the current agreement).